doctore/AngularJSModelLayer/README.md

 }
 ```

-Now we can see what happens if we invoke this function with a *null* value as parameter:
+Now we can see what happens if we invoke this function with a *string* value as parameter:

 ```javascript
 var orderId = 'AA';